jonnonz1/nz-statute-book/acts/public/1990/social-welfare-reciprocity-agreements-and-new-zealand-artificial-limb-service-act-1990.md

 ### 19 Adoption of reciprocity agreement with other countries
 (1) For the purpose of giving effect to any agreement or Convention with the government of another country providing for reciprocity in respect of matters relating to social security monetary benefits, or to any alteration thereto, the Governor-General may, by Order in Council,—
-  (a) Declare that the provisions contained in any agreement or Convention or alteration thereto set out in a Schedule to the Order in Council shall have force and effect so far as they relate to New Zealand:
+  (a) declare that the provisions contained in any agreement or Convention or alteration thereto set out in a schedule of the Order in Council shall have force and effect so far as they relate to New Zealand:
-  (b) Declare that the provisions of this Act and of the Social Security Act 1964 and Part 6 of the War Pensions Act 1954 and of Part 1 of the New Zealand Superannuation and Retirement Income Act 2001 and of the regulations and orders in force under those Acts shall have effect subject to such modifications as may be required for the purpose of giving effect to the agreement or Convention or alteration thereto:
+  (b) declare that the provisions of this Act and of the Social Security Act 1964 and Part 6 of the War Pensions Act 1954 and of Part 1 of the New Zealand Superannuation and Retirement Income Act 2001 and of the regulations and orders in force under those Acts shall have effect subject to such modifications as may be required for the purpose of giving effect to the agreement or Convention or alteration thereto:
-  (c) Revoke any previous Order in Council which applied in respect of any such agreement or Convention which is no longer in force or which is intended to be no longer in force on the commencement of the Order in Council.
+  (c) revoke any previous Order in Council which applied in respect of any such agreement or Convention which is no longer in force or which is intended to be no longer in force on the commencement of the Order in Council.
-(2) The Governor-General may, by the same or a subsequent Order in Council, specify the date on which any Order in Council made under subsection (1) of this section is to come into force, which may be a date before or on or after the date on which the Order in Council is so made.
+(2) The Governor-General may, by the same or a subsequent Order in Council, specify the date on which any Order in Council made under subsection (1) is to come into force, which may be a date before or on or after the date on which the Order in Council is so made.
 (2A) If an agreement or Convention or alteration to an agreement or Convention contains a provision of the kind referred to in section 19A(2), no Order in Council in respect of that agreement or Convention or alteration may be made under subsection (1) unless the Privacy Commissioner has first presented a report to the Minister and to the Minister of Justice on the following matters:
   (a) whether the provision complies with the privacy principles set out in the Privacy Act 1993, having regard to the matters set out in paragraphs (a) to (f) of section 98 of that Act:
   (b) if the provision is of the kind referred to in section 19A(2)(b), the adequacy of the privacy protection given in the other country to information about any individual that may be supplied by New Zealand under the provision.
 (2B) Subsection (2A) does not apply to a provision that relates solely to the recovery of moneys paid under the agreement or Convention in excess of that to which the recipient was entitled under that agreement or Convention.
-(3) The following enactments are hereby repealed:
-  (a) The Social Security (Reciprocity with the United Kingdom) Act 1983:
-  (b) The Social Security (Reciprocity with Australia) Act 1989.
-(4) The Social Security (Reciprocity with the United Kingdom) Act Commencement Order 1984 (SR 1984/141) is hereby revoked.
+(3) Amendment(s) incorporated in the Act(s).
+(4) Amendment(s) incorporated in the order(s).

 ### 19A Inclusion of mutual assistance provisions in reciprocity agreement
 (1) In this section and in sections 19B to 19D,—